Blood Alcohol Content (BAC) Calculator

 Where:

-BAC is the estimated blood alcohol content in percentage.
+BAC is the estimated blood alcohol content measured in grams of alcohol per milliliter of blood expressed as a percentage.

 A is the mass of alcohol consumed (g).